 Net zero commitments are changing export markets

-Whilst Australia drags the chain on net zero climate change commitments and has only sparse plans to reduce emissions, its trading partners are rapidly adopting firm and ambitious goals.
+As Australia drags the chain on climate change commitments and has only sparse plans to reduce emissions, its trading partners are rapidly adopting firm and ambitious goals.

 High greenhouse gas emitting methane does not sit well with net zero emissions